Palestinian killed during Israeli raid in occupied West Bank

-RAMALLAH, West Bank (AP) — Israeli forces shot and killed a Palestinian man during an arrest raid in the occupied West Bank on Friday, according to his brother, who said he was walking home when a bullet struck him in the head as Israeli forces clashed with Palestinian youths.
+RAMALLAH, West Bank (AP) — A 58-year-old Palestinian man was shot and killed outside a bakery during an Israeli raid in the occupied West Bank early on Friday.

+His family and the Palestinian Health Ministry said he was shot by Israeli troops.
+The military said he may have been struck by gunfire from Palestinian militants during clashes that broke out during the raid.
+Neither side provided evidence to support its assertion.

 In a separate development, Israel approved an additional 1,500 work permits for Palestinians from the Gaza Strip, less than two weeks after the territory’s militant Hamas rulers sat out the latest round of violence.

-Salah Sawafta, 58, was shot in the head as he was returning home from dawn prayers in the West Bank village of Tubas, according to his brother, Jehad.
+Salah Sawafta, 58, was shot in the head as he was returning home from dawn prayers in the West Bank town of Tubas, according to his brother, Jehad.

-The Palestinian Health Ministry said he died after being brought to a local hospital in critical condition.
+Surveillance video from outside the bakery shows Sawafta falling to the ground as another man leans out from the doorway and looks down the street.
+Neither Israeli troops nor Palestinian militants can be seen in the video.

-The Israeli military said its troops entered two villages to arrest Palestinians suspected of taking part in or planning attacks.
-It said Palestinians hurled firebombs and opened fire at the soldiers, who shot back.
-It said “a hit was identified,” without elaborating.
+The Israeli military said its troops went to arrest Palestinians suspected of taking part in or planning attacks.
+Palestinians hurled firebombs and opened fire at the soldiers, who shot back, the military said, adding that “a hit was identified,” without elaborating.
+The military said it was still investigating the incident.

 Israeli forces carry out near-daily raids in the West Bank, including in areas administered by the Palestinian Authority, which often ignite violent confrontations with stone-throwing Palestinians or gunmen.